mmomtchev/Forez/README.md

 #### Maimed

-He loses a leg during a battle at Damietta in 1249 or 1250 and is captured by the Saracesn.
+He loses a leg during a battle at Damietta in 1249 or 1250 and is captured by the Saracens.
 He is ransomed and has to return to Europe ([4], page 250 and [25], page 495).

 *!!check Joinville chronicles, he must be mentioned*